ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 {: #diagram-tunnel title="VPN Tunnel Setup"}

 In this case, the client does not specify any scope in its request.
-The server assigns the client an IPv4 address to the client (192.0.2.11) and a full-tunnel route of all IPv4 addresses (0.0.0.0/0).
+The server assigns the client an IPv4 address (192.0.2.11) and a full-tunnel route of all IPv4 addresses (0.0.0.0/0).
 The client can then send to any IPv4 host using a source address in its assigned prefix.

 ~~~
 [[ From Client ]]             [[ From Server ]]